L400-RTI/Training-material/modules/05 - Data modelling.md

 - Filter early and reduce cardinality before materialization to lower cost.
 - Avoid defining more MVs than the system can refresh concurrently.

-Consider partitioning policies on the source table if your view has predictable slice patterns (e.g., by customer, tenant, or time).
+Consider paReal-Time Intelligencetioning policies on the source table if your view has predictable slice patterns (e.g., by customer, tenant, or time).

 **Use Cases**